Replaying Japan 2022 – Call for Papers

-Location: Hosted online and on site at Osaka Ibaraki Campus by Ritsumeikan University
+Location: Hosted online and on-site at Hotel Anteroom Kyoto by Ritsumeikan University

 Please be aware that, as of now, it is not possible to enter Japan on a tourist visa.
 No exceptions can be made for academic conferences.
 Participants from outside Japan should assume at this stage that their presentation will be made online.
 We thank you for your understanding and will update you if there are any changes.

 Proposals in Japanese are most welcome! 日本語での発表要旨も受け付けます。